Dimitrios Papadopoulos (footballer, born 1981): Panathinaikos

 Papadopoulos starred in his very first season with Panathinaikos becoming its top scorer with 17 goals in 26 games and winning the double with the club.
 It was the first championship in almost 10 years of Olympiacos domination in the Greek championship.

 He was subsequently voted best footballer of that year in the league and was awarded a place in the Euro 2004 Greek squad that went on to win the tournament.
 He played in the game against Russia and had a contribution in the Greece goal that determined its qualification to the next round.
 He also took part in the Greek Olympic Football team during the Olympic Games of Athens 2004 in the very same summer.

 An integral part of the Panathinaikos offence, he signed a three-year extension with the team in the summer of 2006 and his stellar performances were one of the reasons that the team's board let fellow starter Michalis Konstantinou leave the team.

 Lecce

 On 13 November 2008, Serie A club Lecce announced to have signed Papadopoulos in a free transfer.

-He made his Italian Serie A debut for Lecce on 18 January 2009 in a home match at the Stadio Via del Mare against Genoa C.F.C. coming on as a substitute for Gianni Munari late in the match.
-He scored his first goal in the Serie A on 19 April against A.S.
-Roma at the Stadio Olimpico.
+He made his Italian Serie A debut for Lecce on 18 January 2009 in a home match at the Stadio Via del Mare against Genoa coming on as a substitute for Gianni Munari late in the match.
+He scored his first goal in the Serie A on 19 April against Roma at the Stadio Olimpico.